-- Seek out advice and guidance as required to enable the matter to be dealt with appropriately page 29. - Offer support to those raising the concern and if appropriate the victim of the concern. - Use the services of the BSAC LOCS. - Know when and how to refer matters to statutory agencies in line with this policy document.
+- The Club must act on concerns raised in an appropriate and timely manner and comply with the requirements of confidentiality page 27. - Keep a written record of concerns raised and action taken that is stored safely and securely page 30 - Seek out advice and guidance as required to enable the matter to be dealt with appropriately page 31. - Offer support to those raising the concern and if appropriate the victim of the concern. - Use the services of the BSAC LOCS. - Know when and how to refer matters to statutory agencies in line with this policy document.